-First Scots in Nova Scotia on board the Hector in Pictou
+Scottish immigrants to Nova Scotia were on board the Hector in Pictou

-She towers proudly in the port of Pictou: the "Hector".
-In absolute calm, it is reflected in the water of the port of Pictou and gives us a picture from another time - more precisely the year 1773, when the first large group of Scottish immigrants on board such a sailing ship reached the coast of Nova Scotia.
+She anchors proudly in the port of Pictou: the "Hector".
+In absolute calm, she is reflected in the water of the port of Pictou and gives us a picture from another time — more precisely the year 1773, when a large group of Scottish immigrants on board reached the coast of Nova Scotia.
 The Hector in Pictou is a symbol of Canadian history.

 Are you traveling with a motorhome?